ross-spencer/badfood/README.md

 ##### 👍

-## The Problem with Eicar
+## Eicar

 Any anti-virus product that supports the EICAR test file should detect it in any file providing that the file starts with the following 68 characters, and is exactly 68 bytes long:

      X5O!P%@AP[4\PZX54(P^)7CC)7}$EICAR-STANDARD-ANTIVIRUS-TEST-FILE!$H+H*

 The first 68 characters is the known string.
 It may be optionally appended by any combination of whitespace characters with the total file length not exceeding 128 characters.
 The only whitespace characters allowed are the space character, tab, LF, CR, CTRL-Z. To keep things simple the file uses only upper case letters, digits and punctuation marks, and does not include spaces.
 The only thing to watch out for when typing in the test file is that the third character is the capital letter "O", not the digit zero.

-The problem?
-(A problem?): *What if the malicious file that you've accidentally downloaded and started working with contains a virus elsewhere in the bytesteam?
-I.e. not within the first 68 bytes?* - A. Create your own definition, and test it elsewhere within the file.
+EICAR will always be at the beginning of the file so in a lot of cases you're not double checking a virus scanner's ability to seek through the file and correctly identify a sequence there.